Angie D. Devanney, Mayor

 Photo credit: Bob Coletta

 As your new Mayor, I am excited to be working with all residents to write the next chapter of our town’s history.
-That new chapter began on January 1, where I was ceremonially sworn in as Mayor by a large group of Berkeley Heights girls who had helped to help elect me.
+That new chapter began on January 1, 2019, when I was ceremonially sworn in as Mayor by a large group of Berkeley Heights girls who had helped to help elect me.
 As the first woman to be elected Mayor by the voters, it was an historic moment that I was proud to be part of!

 My first few months have been very busy, and I am pleased to report that progress has already been made on several fronts.
 Township officials who bring excellent experience and capabilities were appointed.
 I made many appointments to Township committees following an unprecedentedly open and transparent application process.
 They are of different political views and supported different candidates for office, and all are highly capable and qualified.
 First and foremost was their commitment to making Berkeley Heights a better place to live.
 In other words, they fulfill the “purple” vision of our Township that I was elected to bring about.

 In my Inaugural Address, I spoke of the need to manage our tax dollars better.
 To that end, the Township has adopted contracts for services under a new, professional standard known as a Request for Qualifications (RFQ), which also conforms to the state standard of Fair and Open contracts.
 This measure will help keep costs down while making the process much more transparent.
 Other, equally responsible measures have and will be implemented in the weeks and months ahead.